-If you want to add Python to your programming skillset, check out our Data Analytics courses.
+If you want to add Python to your programming skillset, check out our Data Visualisation with Python courses.

 Structured Query Language (SQL) is a standard programming language for relational databases.
 It’s the most widely used database language and is often thought of as a Data Analyst’s best friend.

 Because SQL is so frequently applied, knowing how to use it is extremely valuable if you want to be involved in computer programming, or even use databases to collect and organise information more expansively and efficiently.

 SQL works like a spreadsheet, a bit like Microsoft Excel, but can help you compile and manage data in much greater volumes, seamlessly merging millions, or even billions, of cells of data.

 There are currently over 12000 roles in Australia that require the use of SQL skills in part and over 3,000 developer roles that work with SQL specifically.
 The average SQL developer salary in Australia is over $103,000.

 If you want to put SQL to work, take a look at our Data Analytics courses.

 Augmented reality is the end result of using technology and digital programming to superimpose information, in the form of sounds, images and text, onto the world we experience.

 Picture the lazy genius Tony Stark in Ironman and his interactive holograms mapping out the world’s contents, all of which he can rearrange and manipulate whilst hardly moving a muscle.